Volcanware/Minecraft-Skid-Assistant/README.md

 # Volcanware | Minecraft Skid Assistant
 Minecraft Source Codes for ~~Skids~~ Everyone to See.

-if you have any Client Sources or Scripts from Clients that aren't in here make in Issue Post or Pull Request to get it added
+if you have any Client Sources or Scripts from Clients that aren't in here make an Issue Post or Pull Request to get it added

 # Stuff for Skids